In this post, you’ll learn a beginner-friendly process for finding your niche as a freelancer.

 Having a rare combination of skills is rewarded highly in almost every marketplace.
 You’ll find yourself competing with a lot fewer people, and you’ll be able to command higher rates.

 After I started freelancing as a copywriter, I learned how to design landing pages.
-I wasn’t a great designer, but I understood landing page design very well.
+I wasn’t a great designer, but I understood landing page conversion very well.

 The combination of being able to design and write copy is pretty rare, so it was here where my rate exceeded $100 per hour for the first time.